Frequently Asked Questions

 We are a Right to Choose provider of the NHS.
 That means that the NHS appointed (commissioned) us to assess children and young people for autism.

-To become a Right to Choose provider, we were assessed to meet high standards, including that our assessments are compliant with NICE guidelines and the NHS England Operational Framework.
 An example of these guidelines is that all assessments are done by trained and experienced professionals, and include all criteria as set out by guidelines of NICE called “CG128: Autism spectrum disorder in under 19s”.
 These guidelines focus on recognition, referral and diagnosis.

-You have the following rights if your local authority is challenging an outcome report:
+You have the following rights if your Local Authority is challenging an outcome report:

 - Request clarity: You can write to them and ask them to explain their challenge.